Getting Started with PDI

 Select File > New > Transformation in the upper-left corner of the PDI window.

-Under the Design tab, expand the Input node, then drag a Text File Input step onto the canvas.
+Under the Design tab, expand the Input node, then select and drag a Text File Input step onto the canvas.

 Text File Input File tab In the Step Name field, type